^By the border of Italy and Austria at dawn.

-It has been six years ago since I last set foot on Venice.
+It has been some years ago since I last set foot on Venice.
 Then and there I have loved it and knew that coming back would be a very welcome possibility.
 Despite the fact that I would walk for hours wouldn’t deter me to explore this floating city…and, it’s exercise, too!
 Going up on the bridges, up and down, getting lost here and there would surely make one lose calories!
 Except, of course, if one eats pizza the whole time! ^_^ Here are some of the many beautiful things we saw in Venice, probably you’ll get some tips when you go for a vacation.

 We got to the main Venice island shortly after 8 in the morning, yes, we took the night train which left Vienna close to 9 o’clock the previous night.
 We got to sleep on the train’s beds! 😀